bigwiv/Biopython-cn/chr6.rst

 Note that you can only add two alignments together if they have the same number of rows.

-6.3.2??Alignments as arrays
+6.3.2  Alignments as arrays
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Depending on what you are doing, it can be more useful to turn the
-alignment object into an array of letters ®C and you can do this with
+alignment object into an array of letters ‚Äì and you can do this with
 NumPy:

 .. code:: verbatim